Kashish-Sharma/TheNetwork-open/README.md

 * Include your own project's gradle Fields in "google services.json" file.
 Without that the app wont run.<br>
 * Generate and add your own places api key in the manifest accordingly ([link to the docs](https://developers.google.com/places/web-service/intro)).<br>
 * Enable google signin and signin with email from your firebase dashboard.
-* Deploy firebase cloud functions provided in cloud-functions folder ([Link to the docs](https://cloud.google.com/functions/docs/))
+* Deploy firebase cloud functions provided in cloud-functions folder ([link to the docs](https://cloud.google.com/functions/docs/))

 Description
 ---------